egarim/XafEfCoreSync/README.md

-#  Using SynFramework for EfCore with XAF and MAUI
+#  Using SyncFramework for EfCore with XAF and MAUI

 ![Demo](EfCoreSync.gif)